corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Date_
+- Data Type: _Date_

-Optionally give the rendering component for this UI Control a minimum date value end user can enter
+- Description: Optionally give the rendering component for this UI Control a minimum date value end user can enter

 <!-- div:title-panel -->